ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 At this point, your program should function.
 It doesn't decide who the winner is, but it throws against you and lets you clear the board.

-## Further Work
+## Embellishments

+If you have time, try this: rather than creating a new ButtonListener for each button, declare a single button listener, then add it to each button.
+This saves a little bit of computer memory - you'll never notice it on small applications, but it can make a difference for large ones.

 You'll probably notice the image background doesn't match the panels.
 Consider using setBackground(Color.WHITE) to fix this.
+Or, if you have access to image editing software, paint the png files to match whatever background you want.

-If you're interested, you could expand this.
+If you're interested, you could expand the app.
 If you create another label for the NORTH pane, you can write code inside each if clause to say things like "Paper covers rock, you win!" and "Rock breaks scissors, you lose!" and "Scissors vs. scissors - a draw!".
+It will require a 3 possibility if / else or switch in each case...
 Don't forget to set the text of the label to the empty string if the reset button is pressed, though!

 The images I chose are pretty basic.
 If you can find some nicer ones, it would be great.
 And I didn't make a great effort to get a pleasing color scheme - just basic gray.
 Exercise your creativity!